 - Customer-based churn is a measure of lost customers, which is vital for maintaining a recurring customer base.

 - Revenue-based churn is a measure of lost customer revenue compared to overall revenue generated by the subscription service over a specified period.

-Churn is calculated using the following basic equation:
+Churn rate is calculated using the following basic formula: